seananderson/metafolio/inst/ms/ms.md

 since maintaining or restoring habitat requires money, time, and resources.
-Investment in a population therefore represents investing in salmon habitat conservation or restoration and the risk and return from investment strategies becomes an emergent properties of our metapopulation model.
+Investment in a population therefore represents investing in salmon habitat conservation or restoration and the risk and return from investment strategies becomes an emergent property of our metapopulation model.

 ## Salmon metapopulation dynamics